Jyouhou/SceneTextPapers/README.md

 ## Updates 12.7:
 1. The latest version of our paper has been submitted to Arxiv.
-2. New summary figures showing recent trends and comparing their difficultiles.
+2. New summary figures showing recent trends and comparing their differences.

 ## Papers